speedscale/docs/docs/guides/cloudrun.md

 title: Working with Cloud Run
 ---

-:::danger
+:::caution
-This is not a natively supported workflow.
-Speedscale works best inside a Kubernetes cluster using the operator and this workaround is subject to change.
+This workflow is currently in preview status.
+Speedscale currently works best inside plain Kubernetes clusters such as EKS and GKE.
 :::

 ## Prerequisites